GameBoy/gameboy.github.io/consoles/color.md

 * **[Game Boy Color Schematics and Board Scan](https://nintenfo.github.io/repository/systems/GBC/documentation/schematics/)**

 * **Game Boy won’t power on** - Aside from dead batteries, these are the most common issues that keep all Game Boys from powering on.
-	* **Dirty or damaged switches**.
+	* **Dirty or damaged power switch**.
 The most effective method to clean the power switch is to disassemble the switch and ensure everything is clean all the oxidation and buildup from the inside-out.
 Opening the switch is the most reliable and best long term solution.
 Other methods may still help, but should be considered a temporary fix.
 CGB power switches have a tricky latch when opening up the shield. [[Video]](https://youtu.be/EVTKBHR0vVw) Cleaning the power switch is the same method as AGB. [[Video]](https://www.youtube.com/watch?v=G946mQCkIQc)
  	* **Burnt Fuses**.
 A common problem please refer to the **[Replacement Parts Sheet](https://docs.google.com/spreadsheets/d/17RfgOaR-P8M0cC5BojwuY52GbZUefLFm82To7ja963o/)**
  	* **Corroded DC Jack**.
 Like other consoles this may prevent a the console from powering on.
 Please refer to the [the common problems section](..\wiki\commonissues).
 	* **Troubleshooting [Guide](https://cdn.discordapp.com/attachments/332487991383687169/927769085918474290/unknown.png)**